FilipeGFS/readme-simulador-fenix/README.md

 *Lift effect code*

-### Match Number
+### Mach Number
-A simple method to return the match number, important for the calculations ahead, using the velocity of the rocket divided by the local sound velocity.
+A simple method to return the mach number, important for the calculations ahead, using the velocity of the rocket divided by the local sound velocity.

 <img src="https://user-images.githubusercontent.com/92520893/205469116-3ea97332-1964-4c54-a941-74c268e58308.png">